 That means you have to keep a few things in mind and avoid a couple of potential traps.

-First, don’t share anything as a weakness that relates to how you work with others or how you get along with management.
-Trouble taking direction or coaching? trouble communicating? prone to arguments and disagreements?
-Better pick a different weakness to share!
+First, don’t name a weakness related to how you work with others or how you get along with management.

 In fact, to play it even safer I recommend you pick something skill-based, not personality-based.
 That’ll keep you in the clear.